 \paragraph{Open-vocabulary 2D segmentation.} Models such as CLIP \cite{radford2021clip} and ALIGN \cite{jia2021align}, which aligns global text and image representations, demonstrate strong capabilities in zero-shot classification.
 These capabilities have been extended to dense prediction tasks requiring pixel-level information, such as semantic segmentation.
 Some methods leverage the original CLIP model and find recipes to extract dense pixel representations from it.
 For example, MaskCLIP~\cite{zhou2022maskclip} extract patch features in the last attention layer.
 CLIP-DIY~\cite{clipdiy} aggregates features from several crops.
 Some other methods finetune or train from scratch a CLIP-like architecture but where text representations are aligned with pixel- or patch-level representations \cite{li2022lseg,openseg,seem,openseed,sam,regionclip}.
 In this work, we evaluate the following models: OpenSeg~\cite{openseg}, SEEM~\cite{seem}, OpenSeed~\cite{openseed} and Grounded-SAM~\cite{sam}.

 \paragraph{Open-vocabulary 3D segmentation.} The capabilities of open-vocabulary 2D semantic segmentation can be transferred to 3D network by distillation.

-OpenScene~\cite{openscene} and CLIP2Scene~\cite{clip2scene} do so by leveraging point-pixel correspondences and training a 3D network to produces point features which aligns with the corresponding pixel representations extracted from a CLIP-like model.
+OpenScene~\cite{openscene} and CLIP2Scene~\cite{clip2scene} do so using point-pixel correspondences and training a 3D network to produce point features which align with the corresponding pixel representations extracted from a CLIP-like model.
 The process was then improved by exploiting, e.g., additional geometric regularization~\cite{wang2024ggsd,sunaaai25}, improving text queries~\cite{autovoc,jiang2024ov3d}, or exploiting models such as SAM~\cite{sam} for denoising~\cite{chen2023towards,zou2025adaco}.

-SAL~\cite{sal} leverages SAM~\cite{sam}, to get instance masks from images, and MaskCLIP~\cite{ding2023maskclip}, to get per-mask CLIP features.
-These masks and features are lifted in 3D (thanks to point-pixel correspondences) and a 3D network is trained to predict these pairs of masks and features.
+SAL~\cite{sal} uses SAM~\cite{sam} to get instance masks from images, and MaskCLIP~\cite{ding2023maskclip} to get per-mask CLIP features.
+The masks and features are lifted in 3D with point-pixel correspondences, and a 3D network is trained to predict the pairs of masks and features.
 SAL therefore enables zero-shot lidar panoptic segmentation.
 SAL was recently improved by operating on sequences rather than single scans in \cite{sal4d}.
 In this work, we train our 3D network for semantic segmentation and leverage ALPINE~\cite{alpine} to obtain panoptic labels.

 LeAP~\cite{leap}, developed concurrently, is closer to our method.
 LeAP leverages a VLM to generate 2D soft labels, which are lifted in 3D.
 The 3D soft labels are refined using a Bayesian update leveraging time consistency.
 To further improve the quality of these 3D soft labels, a 3D network is trained on the most confident soft labels and the output of this trained 3D network is used to enrich the 3D soft labels originating for images.
 Unlike LeAP, we exploit one-hot labels instead of soft-labels and a simple majority voting when leveraging time-consistency, instead of a Bayesian update.
 But more importantly, we provide new insights by (a)~comparing the performance of several VLMs, (b)~showing how to best combine image augmentations and time-consistency to improve pseudo-label quality, and (c)~demonstrating that using a pretrained 3D network gives a significant performance boost.